-Approved fixed income securities are to be selected from among U.S. Government and Federal Agency obligations, obligations of foreign governments and agencies, and securities rate "BBB-" or better by one of the recognized bond rating services at the time of purchase.
-Asset-backed securities, mortgage-backed securities, and CMOs are to be rated "AAA" at the time of purchase.
+Approved fixed income securities are to be selected from among U.S. Government and Federal Agency obligations, obligations of foreign governments and agencies, and securities rated "BBB-" or better by one of the recognized bond rating services at the time of purchase.
+Asset-backed securities, mortgage-backed securities, and collateral mortgage obligations are to be rated "AAA" at the time of purchase.